Chris-B33/UL-Student-Record-System/README.md

 ## Description

-This is a project undertook by me and a few classmates tocreate a mock student record system.<br>
+This is a project undertook by some of my classmates and I to create a mock student record system.<br>
 This system would hold students transcripts, make them accessible and editable by teachers and allow for review by department heads.

 ## Installation